dr4kan/EcoMug/README.md

 #### Why not just use the half-sphere?

-`SetUseHSphere()` can be centred on the apparatus too, with the same enclosing radius, and it then gives the same rate.
+The half-sphere (`SetUseHSphere()`) can be centred on the apparatus too, and it then gives the same rate.
 The difference is cost.
 The target sphere is about 2.5 times faster in wall time because its generation factorises: the direction is drawn on its own and the position follows from it, so the accept-reject works in two variables rather than four.
 On the dome the two are coupled, because